nem035/js-async-fun/README.md

 })
 ```

-How do Promises solve callback hell
+How do promises solve callback hell
 when they still use callbacks?
 Can't
-a Promise just call my callback twice?
+a promise just call my callback twice?
 Or not at all?

 Promises are **guaranteed** to only be
 resolvable once, with either success OR
 error and are immutable once resolved.
 Meaning the code within a promise runs
 once.
-After resolving, the Promise
+After resolving, the promise
 becomes bound to the value with which
 it resolved and is immutable.